 Most of all, know your boundaries and what works best for you.
 Then you can decide what really matters and prioritize the actions you take.

-TopResume will take some stress off your shoulders.
+TopResume can take some stress off your shoulders by helping with your job search.
 Submit for a free resume critique today!